cvogt/cbt/README.md

 $ cbt tools createBuild
 ```

-We also deleted the main projects Main.scala, because now that we created a new one
+We also deleted the main projects `Main.scala`, because now that we created a new one
 we would have two classes with the same name on the classpath which can be very confusing.

 Now that we have a Main file in our test project, we can add some assertions to it.
 In order for them to see the main projects code, we still need to do one more thing -
 add a `DirectoryDependency` to your test project's build file.
 There is a similar example
-in the generated build.scala.
+in the generated `build.scala`.
 What you need is this:

 ```
 override def dependencies = super.dependencies ++ Seq(